mcsee/Software-Design-Articles/Articles/TDD/How to Squeeze Test Driven Development on Legacy Systems/readme.md

 * Normal Use cases and Exceptions (Alternate cases) separation.

-* Full branches coverage (we cannot add code without a test covering it).
+* Full branches coverage (we can't add code without a test covering it).

 * Instant feedback / psychological rewards.